 - Stock, Dividends – The fourth class of earning a return on WeFunder is stocks that pay dividends, which are businesses that offer a percentage of anuall profits.
 Please note that most companies, especially startups, almost never offer dividends, but local businesses often will.

-How long untill I see a return?
-It depends on how profitable the business is, because dividends is the distribution of a company’s profit!
+How long until I see a return?
+It depends on how profitable the business is because dividends are the distribution of a company’s profit!

 StartEngine Vs. WeFunder